stalniy/casl/docs-src/src/content/pages/guide/subject-type-detection/en.md

 ability.can('read', subject('Article', article)); // true
 ```

-It defines readonly non-configurable and non-enumerable property on the provided DTO, so it can be used in the subject's type detection algorithm.
+It defines readonly non-configurable and non-enumerable `__caslSubjectType__` property on the provided DTO, so it can be used in the subject's type detection algorithm.

 > CASL will throw an exception if you try to use `subject` helper with different subject type for an object processed by the helper previously